 Alas, a love was born.

-The one I fell in love with oh so many years ago.
+The one I fell in love with oh so many years ago: this Cadillac Margarita recipe.

-- The best silver tequila you can afford
+- The best tequila you can afford (more on this below).

-- Fresh-squeezed lime juice (none of that bottled stuff please)
+- Fresh-squeezed lime juice (none of that bottled stuff please).
+Plus a fat lime wedge for garnish.

 Ingredients are important but I also believe technique has something to do with the overall success of the drink.
 How you layer the alcohol and juice in the shaker makes a difference, and not just in a margarita but all cocktails.